smollahlab/CREWdb/README.md

 ## Citation
 Please cite the following paper if you are using CREWdb for your research:

-CREWdb 1.0: Optimizing Chromatin Readers, Erasers, and Writers Database using Machine Learning-Based Approach Maya Natesan, Reetika Ghag, Mitchell Kong, Min Shi, Shamim Mollah bioRxiv 2022.06.02.494594; doi: https://doi.org/10.1101/2022.06.02.494594
+CREWdb 1.0: Optimizing Chromatin Readers, Erasers, and Writers Database using Machine Learning-Based Approach.
+Maya Natesan, Reetika Ghag, Mitchell Kong, Min Shi, Shamim Mollah bioRxiv 2022.06.02.494594; doi: https://doi.org/10.1101/2022.06.02.494594